NecipAkgz/fhevm-example-factory/README.md

 ### 2. Category Bundle Generator (`create-category`)

-**Best for:** Learning related concepts or testing multiple features at once.

 Generates a unified workspace containing all examples from a specific category (e.g., all decryption methods).